jseconners/xpathtpl/README.rst

 ====================================================

-Simple xpath templating for scraping website data into python dictionary.
+Simple xpath templating for scraping website data into python dictionary using xpath.

 Examples